 What is the treatment for rheumatoid arthritis?
 What types of medications treat RA?

 There is no known cure for rheumatoid arthritis.
 To date, the goal of treatment in rheumatoid arthritis is to reduce joint inflammation and pain, maximize joint function, and prevent joint destruction and deformity.
 Early medical intervention has been shown to be important in improving outcomes.
 Aggressive management can improve function, stop damage to joints as monitored on X-rays, and prevent work disability.
 Optimal RA treatment involves a combination of medications, rest, joint-strengthening exercises, joint protection, and patient (and family) education.
 Treatment is customized according to many factors such as disease activity, types of joints involved, general health, age, and patient occupation.
-RA treatment is most successful when there is close cooperation between the doctor, patient, and family members.
+RA treatment is most successful when there is close cooperation between the health care professional, patient, and family members.

 Two classes of medications are used in treating rheumatoid arthritis: fast-acting "first-line drugs" and slow-acting "second-line drugs" (also referred to as disease-modifying antirheumatic drugs or DMARDs).
 The first-line drugs, such as aspirin and cortisone (corticosteroids [Rayos, Celestone, Depo-Medrol, Kenalog]), are used to reduce pain and inflammation.
 The slow-acting second-line drugs, such as methotrexate (Rheumatrex, Trexall, Otrexup, Rasuvo) and hydroxychloroquine (Plaquenil), promote disease remission and prevent progressive joint destruction.